techwanker/javautil-jcmdline/javautil-7/javautil-jcmdline/README.m4.md

 Properties files for other locales should be appropriately named.

-* applicationl.name generally the classname of the program containing the main
+* application.name generally the classname of the program containing the main

-* application.HelpText text on program desription and usage
+* application.HelpText text on program description and usage

 * parameter.description description of the parameter one per per parameter with same name as the annotated bean members